recipeyak/recipeyak/README.md

 ### Updating dependencies
 #### Python
-After changing the Pipfile, you must do the following rebuild the django container and bring up docker compose so the new Pipfile can be copied from the container (`docker-compose -f docker-compose-dev.yml up --build django`).
+After changing the dependencies in the Pipfile, you must rebuild the django container and bring up docker compose so the new Pipfile can be copied from the container to your system (`docker-compose -f docker-compose-dev.yml up --build django`).

 __Note:__ If you update the version of `psycopg2`, you must update the `backend/Dockerfile-dev` to match.
 We install this package in this way to reduce the container size.